dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 ## Enabling Intune app protection policies in your Android mobile app

 1. Add the [Microsoft.Intune.MAM.Xamarin.Android NuGet package](https://www.nuget.org/packages/Microsoft.Intune.MAM.Xamarin.Android) to your Xamarin.Android project.
-    1. For a Xamarin.Forms app, add the [Microsoft.Intune.MAM.Remapper.Tasks NuGet package](https://www.nuget.org/packages/Microsoft.Intune.MAM.Remapper.Tasks) to your Xamarin.Android project.
+	1. For a Xamarin.Forms app, add the [Microsoft.Intune.MAM.Remapper.Tasks NuGet package](https://www.nuget.org/packages/Microsoft.Intune.MAM.Remapper.Tasks) to your Xamarin.Android project as well.
 2. Follow the general steps required for integrating the Intune App SDK into an Android mobile app while referring to this document for additional details.

 ### Xamarin.Android integration